C2SM/clim-sanity-checker/README.md

 For more infos about the argument list, please type python sanity_test.py -h

 ## Models supported
-This tool was written using echam-hammoz output files as model.
+This tool was written using ECHAM-HAMMOZ output files as model.
 It has been tested for icon files as well (contact Jonas Jucker for more infos)).

 ## Organisation of sanity_test.py